 - VII.
 Access to digital materials.
-The law library negotiates license agreements for access to digital resources by the greatest possible audience subject to fiscal limitations.
+The Law Library negotiates license agreements for access to digital resources by the greatest possible audience subject to fiscal limitations.
 The standard request is for direct authentication through CAS/SAML, IP-authenticated access, or proxy access as applicable, in addition to use for interlibrary loan purposes, and permission to use in course packs, course management systems, and electronic reserve.
-When possible, the law library prefers to own digital materials to support preservation of information, manage costs, and budget for acquisitions.
+When possible, the Law Library prefers to own digital materials to support preservation of information, manage costs, and budget for acquisitions.
 Other considerations include authentication and availability of authenticated free sources. - VIII.
 Gifts.
-Proposed gifts of materials to the law library collection are sent to the Law Library Director or a designee, who decides whether or not to accept the gift.
-The law library reserves the right to dispose of gifts in any way that is most beneficial to the law library.
+Proposed gifts of materials to the collection are sent to the Law Library Director or a designee, who decides whether to accept the gift.
+The Law Library reserves the right to dispose of gifts in any way that is most beneficial to the Law Library.
 This includes accepting, discarding, selling, or exchanging unwanted and/or duplicate materials.
 Gift evaluations are not provided.
 Restricted gifts are discouraged. - IX.
 Preservation.
-A central part of the law library's mission is to provide access to and preserve legal information for the people of West Virginia.
-The law library recognizes its duty to take steps to preserve information for the future.

-D. Guidelines for General and Specific Collections

-- I. Primary Legal Materials.
-The law library provides access to constitutions, judicial decisions, statutes, administrative and regulatory materials, and court rules for the federal and state governments.
+A central part of the mission is to provide access to and preserve legal information for the people of West Virginia.
+The Law Library recognizesits duty to take steps to preserve information for the future. - D. Guidelines for General and Specific Collections - I. Primary Legal Materials.
+The Law Library provides access to constitutions, judicial decisions, statutes, administrative and regulatory materials, and court rules for the federal and state governments.
 Access is provided through a combination of resources collected in print and digital formats.
 Selected duplication of primary authorities is intentional based on the research and curricular needs of the College of Law. - II.
 Periodicals.
 Access to a collection of significant periodicals to support the interests of faculty, students, and curriculum is provided through a combination of print and digital resources.
 The preferred format is digital with significant reliance placed on Westlaw, Lexis, HeinOnline, and other online subscription databases.
 Periodicals not available in a digital format and meeting the selection criteria are collected in print. - III.
 Secondary Authorities.
 Secondary authorities are resources that assist researchers in understanding and finding the law.
 Treatises, monographs, digests, legal encyclopedias, dictionaries, court records and briefs, and practice guides are collected.
 Access to a comprehensive selection of secondary authorities is provided through combined print and digital formats. - IV.
 Multimedia Materials and the Popular Films Collection.
 Multimedia materials are purchased to serve general research and collection needs such as documentaries and other works with a legal focus.
 New purchases are in DVD format; purchases of audiotapes and videotapes are discouraged.
-The law library also collects films for the
+The Law Library also collects films for the